danielrueckert/danielrueckert.github.io/content/authors/OezguenTurgut/_index.md

 - "Researchers"
 ---

 I am a Ph.D. student at the Department of Neurology and the Institute of Artificial Intelligence in Medicine at the Technical University of Munich (TUM).
-I completed my masters in Electrical Engineering and Information Technology at TUM and the University of Technology Sydney, Australia, during which I worked on machine learning projects to detect white blood cells in whole blood or to track the movement profile of Multiple Sclerosis (MS) patients.
-Currently, I am developing models to analyse pain in electroencephalography (EEG) signals collected from the human scalp.
+I completed my masters in Electrical Engineering and Information Technology at TUM and the University of Technology Sydney, Australia.
+During my studies, I worked on machine learning projects to detect white blood cells in whole blood or to track the movement profile of Multiple Sclerosis (MS) patients.
+Currently, I am developing deep learning models to analyse medical time series data, including electroencephalography (EEG) and electrocardiography (ECG) signals.
 If you are interested in working on signal processing with deep learning for your thesis or study project, feel free to contact me.